Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 How does React.js Differ from Its Rivals?

 Today, Facebook’s technology enjoys huge rates of growing popularity.
 React is the most widely used JS library – it has become a go-to choice for most front-end developers.
+You can also overview best front-end frameworks in our article.

 • The groundbreaking feature of React is Virtual DOM.
 It doesn’t require a response from a browser, which is why the code is rendered faster.
-Virtual DOM provides higher performance, and a better user experience compared to manually handling DOM changes.
+Virtual DOM provides improved performance, and a better user experience compared to manually handling DOM changes.

 • Another prominent feature is the ability to reuse components – developers don’t need to write different codes for similar app components.
 React introduced the concept of component-based architecture, which enforces the reusability of components as per your requirement.
 It can save an enormous amount of time.